HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/Nginx/nginx_block_access.md

 ```

-OPTIONAL: You can add whitelisting based on IP-addresses for connections that will not need to identify using the Basic Auth service, simply add "allow ":
+OPTIONAL: You can add whitelisting based on IP addresses for connections that will not need to identify using the Basic Auth service, simply add "allow `<ip address>`" as in the example below:

 ```